Arab al-Safa: History

+Ottoman empire era

+Arab al-Safa originated as a Bedouin summer work camp, before becoming a permanent village by the late 19th century.
+It transitioned to focus on agriculture, particularly grains, as noted by traveler Victor Guérin.
+During the late Ottoman period (ending in 1918), Arab al-Safa was part of a local district called the Baysan nahiye, an administrative unit for villages and rural areas within the larger Beisan subdistrict.
+This area fell under the broader Acre district as the Ottoman reforms (Tanzimat) from 1864 onward reorganized the entire Palestine region's governance into shifting provinces for better tax collection and control.

 British Mandate era

 In the 1922 census of Palestine, conducted by the Mandatory Palestine authorities, Saffa had a population of 255 Muslims, increasing in the 1931 census to 540; 4 Christians and the rest Muslims, in 108 houses.

 In the 1945 statistics, the population consisted of 650 Muslims, and the total land area was 12,518 dunams, according to an official land and population survey.
 The land ownership in the village (in dunams) was as follows: